 Determine the financial benefit of cloud adoption

 To understand the financial impact of the shift from CAPEX to OPEX on any cloud business case, start by accounting for cloud costs in ongoing budgeting and forecasting.
-IT and IT finance can help capitalize cloud implementation costs.
-Be sure to consider the financial implications of writing down IT assets that have “book value” left on amortization schedules.
+IT and IT finance can help capitalise cloud implementation costs.
+Be sure to consider the financial implications of writing down IT assets that have “book value” left on amortisation schedules.

 Each step of the transformation journey calls for different parameters:

 - Business case development (early adoption).
 Create an enterprise-wide financial view estimating costs, business drivers and an optimal migration timeline.

 - Application and operational cost projections (early to intermediate adoption).
 Understand the cost per application and estimate the projected run rate to compare sourcing costs and operational budget requirements.